New to Sly Flourish? Start Here!

 All of the above actions are designed to make the lich as dangerous as possible.
 Against an experienced group of players running powerful characters, this might be perfectly acceptable.
 You'll have to gauge the power of the characters and the experience and desires of the players before you decide to wipe them all out with a super-smart lich.
 If you're running the lich against less experienced players, fireball, lightning bolt, and cone of cold might be better options than power word kill and disintegrate.
 Just because a lich can wipe the party out doesn't mean it should.
 Fighting a lich should push any group of players right to the edge.

 We DMs face a strong tactical disadvantage.
 We have but one brain and, when we're running a significant challenge in our adventures, we face four to six other brains.
-It's hard for us to manage running the game, facilitating the story, keeping the spotlight moving and focused, ensuring everyone's having a good time, and run a creature like a lich.
-Here we dug deep into the tactics of the lich so that, before you need to run one at your own table, you've thought through all of the tricks you'll need to know to run this most deadly villain.
+It's hard for us to manage running the game, facilitating the story, keeping the spotlight moving and focused, ensuring everyone's having a good time, and run a creature like a lich all at the same time.
+Spend time studying your boss monsters so when you run them they will bring a fun challenge to the group.